 - Important systems are scaled down or eliminated such as marketing, product development, or accounting.

-- Money is borrowed at high interest rates, further eroding of profits.
+- Money is borrowed at high-interest rates, further eroding profits.

 - Heavy system busters are introduced such as start-stop work-flow, downtime, unpleasant work environment, and so forth.